eBlick/contao-trigger/README.md

       using the latter, the execution time can be overwritten (e.g. 3 days in advance, but at 6pm).

+    - **Point in Time**: Executes an action as soon as a given point in time is reached.
+This allows basic scheduling.

  - **Actions**
     - **Notification Action**: Allows to send a custom notification via `terminal42\notification-center` (must be installed individually).